TrellixVulnTeam/hither_U4DF/doc/devel.md

 export KACHERY_STORAGE_DIR="..."
 ```

-Note that when your `.bashrc` file changes, you may need to logout and log back in again prior to opening Visual Studio Code.
+Note that when your `.bashrc` file changes in this way, you may need to restart VS Code and/or log out and log back in again.

 ## Open the project in a development container